KarolS/millfork/docs/stdlib/frequent.md

 Prints a single character.

 Available for: all computer targets.
+Uses ROM routines, so requires the appropriate ROM to be enabled if applicable.

-Note that this function obeys typical platform idiosyncrasies, for example on CBM targets the quote character will toggle the quotation mode.
+Note that this function may obey typical platform idiosyncrasies, for example:

+* on CBM targets other than C64 the quote character toggles the quotation mode

+* printing past the end of line might insert a blank line below the current one

+* printing past the end of the screen might ask the user to confirm scrolling

+The exact behaviour is platform-dependent.
+Future library versions will strive to eliminate those issues.

 #### `void new_line()`

 Moves the cursor to the next line.

 Available for: all computer targets.
+Uses ROM routines, so requires the appropriate ROM to be enabled if applicable.

+#### `byte readkey()`

+Waits for and reads a single keypress.

+Available for:
+Commodore 64 (requires KERNAL),
+ZX Spectrum.

 #### `pointer readline()`